 Charles De Gaulle

-The great-great grandmother of Charles De Gaulle, the French Prime Minister from 1959 to 1969 Marie Angelique McCartan father (Andronicus) came from Co.
+The great-great grandmother of Charles De Gaulle, the French President from 1959 to 1969 Marie Angélique McCartan (father Andronique) came from Co.
 Down.

 In the summer of 1969 Éamon de Valera who was the President of Ireland at the time invited De Gaulle to visit Ireland, and during the six-week long trip he met his distant cousins.